LycorisAurea/trace_analysis/README.md

 ### Select Output Elements

 You can select output element by modifying the codes.
+Defaults are all used.

 - Entropy Value
   You can select the **6 entropy elements** to output : `Source IP`, `Destination IP`, `Source Port`, `Destination Port`, `Packet Length`, `Protocol`.